katevitale/SAMHDA/README.md

 # SAMHDA
-Substance Abuse and Mental Health Data Archive (SAMHDA) data visualization
+Substance Abuse and Mental Health Data Archive (SAMHDA) data visualization and analysis

 The 'final.ipynb' program imports the Treatment Episode Data Set: Discharges (TEDS-D) from the Substance Abuse and Mental Health Data Archive (SAMHDA): a collection of data about admissions to and discharges from American substance abuse treatment centers documetented in 2014 (the last year on record).
 The script then makes graphs to visualize various treatment measures collected.